nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-03-04-finding-the-problem-on-a-partially-succeeded-build-on-team-foundation-build-services-2010/index.md

 resourceType: blog
 slug: finding-the-problem-on-a-partially-succeeded-build-on-team-foundation-build-services-2010
 aliases:
   - /blog/finding-the-problem-on-a-partially-succeeded-build-on-team-foundation-build-services-2010
 tags:
   - automated-build
   - scrum
   - ssw
   - testing
   - tfs-build
   - tfs
   - tools
   - visual-studio
   - vs2010
   - wcf
-coverImage: metro-visual-studio-2010-128-link-8-8.png
+preview: metro-visual-studio-2010-128-link-8-8.png
 ---

 Now that I have the Build failing because of a genuine bug and not just because of a test framework failure, lets see if we can trace through to finding why the first test in our new application failed.
 Lets look at the build and see if we can see why there is a red cross on it.